 Commonly known as redbuds, Cercis trees are grown for their spring and summer blossom, with some cultivars having dramatic bronze or purple foliage, too.
 Cercis chinensis ‘Avondale’ will reach around 3m tall, while Cercis canadensis ‘Forest Pansy’ will grow to 8m.

 Figs are native to Syria and Persia, but have been grown in Britain since Roman times.
 Although the species doesn’t offer a reliable fruit crop in the UK, it’s still worth growing for its striking, lobed foliage.
 Shelter the fig against a warm wall.
 ‘Brown Turkey’ is considered one of the best varieties for growing in the UK.
+It reaches 3-4 metres in height.
+If space is really limited, you could train it as a fan or espalier.

 Hardy palms are brilliantly architectural plants, suiting different garden styles, from gravel gardens to Mediterranean and tropical gardens.
 Small and hardy palms to grow include the Mexican blue palm, Brahea armata and the Mediterranean fan palm, Chamaerops humilis.